Laboratories and faculty

 Outline of Research and Education

-In nature, plants host a rich diversity of microbes, ranging from mutualistic symbionts to pathogens.
-The mode and outcome of plant-microbe interactions, including crop disease epidemics, are profoundly influenced by environmental factors, such as light, temperatures, water and nutrients.
-We aim to decipher the mechanisms by which plants sense and integrate biotic and abiotic cues to monitor and manage their associations with microbes under fluctuating environments.
-Our major research topics include (1) immune receptor signaling, biotic-abiotic stress signaling crosstalk, (2) functional significance and infection strategies of mutualistic-pathogenic microbes and (3) field dynamics and exploitation of plant-associated microbiome.
-We hope our studies will reveal key principles underlying host-microbe interactions and contribute to developing human and biological resources for future sciences and sustainable agriculture.
+In nature, plants harbor a diverse community of microbes, ranging from mutualistic symbionts to pathogens.
+The dynamics and outcomes of plant-microbe interactions, including crop disease epidemics, are profoundly influenced by environmental factors, such as light, temperature, water, and nutrient availability.
+Our research aims to uncover the mechanisms by which plants perceive and integrate biotic and abiotic signals to regulate their microbial associations in fluctuating environments.
+Our key research areas include: (1) immune receptor signaling and the crosstalk between biotic and abiotic stress responses, (2) functional significance and infection strategies of mutualistic and pathogenic microbes, and (3) understanding and harnessing plant-associated mutualistic microbes.
+Through these studies, we seek to reveal fundamental principles of host-microbe interactions and contribute to the advancement of sustainable agriculture.

 Major Research Topics